 - KDP Sizes (6"x9", 8.625"x11.25"): Good if you might publish on Amazon later

-💡 Money-Saving Tip: A5 size saves paper - you can print two books from one A4 sheet!
+Money-Saving Tip: A5 size saves paper.
+You can print two books from one A4 sheet, which significantly reduces your printing cost.

 (ii).
 Spiral Binding Margin Settings